Architecture

 Crates

-rexlang-typesystem: type system.
-Entry points:TypeSystem::new_with_prelude()?to create a typing environment with standard types/classes.infer_typed(&mut ts, expr)/infer(&mut ts, expr)for type inference.- The inference implementation itself lives in
+rex-typesystem: type system.
+Entry points:TypeSystem::new()to create an explicit typing environment.infer_typed(&mut ts, expr)/infer(&mut ts, expr)for type inference.- The inference implementation itself lives in

-CompileError,EvalError, andExecutionError(for convenience entry points that do both phases). - Host library injection API:
+EngineError; convenience entry points that cross phases returnExecutionError. - Host module injection API:

-rexlang-proc-macro:#[derive(Rex)]bridge for Rust types ↔ Rex ADTs/values.rex: CLI front-end around the pipeline.rexlang-lsp/rexlang-vscode: editor tooling.
+rex-proc-macro:#[derive(Rex)]bridge for Rust types ↔ Rex ADTs/values.rex: CLI front-end around the pipeline.rex-lsp/rex-vscode: editor tooling.

 Design Notes